anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 ## Description

-Use the countries of assignment 1 (one year & 10 countries) to build a proportional symbol map and a choropleth map with D3.
-The maps should have labels, legend, and title as appropriate to the map type.
+- Use the countries of assignment 1 (one year & 10 countries) to build a proportional symbol map and a choropleth map with D3.

-Using npm is a good development practice and is strongly encouraged, but not required for this assignment.
-Using Bootstrap and Angular is also not required for this assignment, but would be a good practice as well.
+- Using D3 and data of your choice from the [County of Los Angeles Open Data website](https://data.lacounty.gov/GIS-Data/) show the data on a map of the *Los Angeles County*.

+All maps should be imported as GeoJSON or TopoJSON.
+Data can be imported in GeoJSON, TopoJSON or in a delimiter separated format.
+The page should be properly formatted and maps documented including labels, legend, and title as appropriate to the map type.

+## Rubric

+### Development and published site (5 pts)

 Demonstrate good development practices: